“I keep applying for jobs and getting no response.”

 Keep reading to learn how you CAN get a response and why you were ghosted.

 Recently, I was contacted by a job seeker who was stuck in a prolonged job search.
-This individual had submitted online application after application and was not hearing back from employers.
+This individual had submitted an online application after application and was not hearing back from employers.
 Month after month, revision after revision, the job search dragged on.
+Frustrating right?

-In my opinion, the individual’s resume was too generic (created this way for ease of revision) and their job search plan was flawed.
+In my opinion, (I’m a certified resume writer btw) the individual’s resume was too generic (created this way for ease of revision) and their job search plan was flawed.
 I’m sharing with you the information I shared with them.

 If your main job search method is online via job boards, think about this …

-60+% of available job are never posted online.
+- 60+% of the available jobs are never posted online.